-Mateusz Olechnowicz is a new student of the carillon, having begun lessons with Roy Lee at Soldiers’ Tower in February 2017.
+Mateusz Olechnowicz began lessons with Roy Lee at Soldiers’ Tower in February 2017.
 A casual musician, he has sung in various choirs over the last decade and has played the piano on and off since childhood.
 Matt is a PhD student in the Mathematics Department at the University of Toronto, where he studies dynamical systems and number theory.
 When he’s not doing math or performing music, Matt likes to ride his bike.

 Wendy Stokes-Earl began studying piano at the age of four, sang in church choirs, played the French horn in high school, and 40 years ago decided to learn the pipe organ.
 For the last 30 years, she has been a church organist and choir director in Eastern Ontario.
 Presently, she is at Trinity United Church in Smiths Falls.
 She has been the accompanist for several musical productions in Smiths Falls, Merrickville and Kemptville.
 A trip to the Bok Tower Gardens in Florida in 2003 convinced her that the next step in her musical career was the carillon.
 In May 2017, she joined the studio of Dr. Andrea McCrady, through the Carleton University Certificate in Carillon Studies program.

 Elisa Tersigni began studying piano at the age of five, and later picked up the clarinet and flute.
 She has studied carillon with Roy Lee at Soldiers’ Tower since 2014.
-In 2017, she successfully completed the requirements for the intermediate carillon level in the Guild of Carillonneurs in North America, known as the Associate Carillonneur exam.
-For her “day job,” Elisa is a researcher of rare books and will graduate with her PhD in English and Book History and Print Culture at the University of Toronto, where she also teaches English, book and media studies, and letterpress printing.
+In 2017, she achieved Associate Carillonneur membership in the GCNA.
+For her “day job,” Elisa is a researcher of rare books and will graduate with her PhD in English and Book History & Print Culture from the University of Toronto in November of this year.

 Minako Uchino began her music study at age four at the Yamaha School of Music in Tokyo, and began playing the organ in grade eight at the Aoyama Gakuin High School.
 While attending Tokyo Women’s Medical University, she played percussion in the school orchestra.
 Board-certified as a radiation oncologist in Japan, she further pursued her medical education at the University of Toronto and served as a radiation oncology clinical fellow at Princess Margaret Hospital.
 In 2009, she began her carillon studies with Roy Lee at Soldiers’ Tower.
 Upon returning to Tokyo, she served as chief radiation oncologist at the National Centre for Global Health and Medicine.
 Nonetheless, she continued her carillon recitals at the Bells of Flanders in Itami, in addition to playing her own electronic carillon instrument at the Belgian embassy in Tokyo.
 She is currently enrolled in the Carleton University Certificate in Carillon Studies program and passed the Associate Carillonneur Examination of the GCNA in 2017.